Wood Pigeon with Potato Salad

 |Crushed black pepper|

-Wash the potatoes, place on a tray and sprinkle with salt.
+Wash the potatoes, and dive them into rough 2cm square.
+Place on a tray and sprinkle with salt.
 This draws out the moisture when roasting and seasons the potato as it cooks.

-Use a roasting pan to sear the breasts of the crown for 2 minutes on each side, then move the pan to a hot oven for 7 minutes at 180 degrees.
-Give the pigeon the same amount of time to rest once it comes out of the oven.
+Use a roasting pan to sear the breasts of the crown for 2 minutes on each side, then move the pan to a hot oven for 7 minutes at 180°C. Give the pigeon the same amount of time to rest once it comes out of the oven.

 Soft boil the eggs for 4 minutes 30 seconds.
 Plunge them into ice cold water before peeling.